segasai/q3c/README.md

 Fresh versions of the software could be obtained here: https://github.com/segasai/q3c

-To read more about the Q3C indexing, check out the Q3C paper published in ADASS conference proceedings http://adsabs.harvard.edu/abs/2006ASPC..351..735K
+To read more about the Q3C indexing, you can check out the paper published in ADASS conference proceedings http://adsabs.harvard.edu/abs/2006ASPC..351..735K
-The citation is "Koposov, S., & Bartunov, O. 2006, Astronomical Society of the Pacific Conference Series, 351, 735" If you use Q3C you are kindly asked to cite this paper.
+The citation is "Koposov, S., & Bartunov, O. 2006, Astronomical Society of the Pacific Conference Series, 351, 735" Q3C is also registered in the ASCL library https://ascl.net/1905.008 If you use Q3C you are kindly asked to cite the 2006 paper.
 I would be also happy to hear about any usage of Q3C.

 ## Prerequisites

-To use Q3C you need to have a PostgreSQL database installed (version 9.1 or later).
-If you have PostgreSQL version lower than 9.1 your will need an older version of Q3C (1.4.x).
+In order to use Q3C you need to have a PostgreSQL database installed (version 9.1 or later).
+If you have PostgreSQL version lower than 9.1 your will need to use an older version of Q3C (1.4.x).

 To successfully compile Q3C you must have pg_config in your PATH (that means that you may need to install the -devel versions of PostgreSQL packages)

 ## Installation

 - make
 - make install
 - Execute "create extension q3c" in the PostgreSQL client(psql) for the database where you plan to use q3c

 After the installation you will have several new functions in PostgreSQL.